alixedi/land/apps/adi.md

       In addition to DVSA-licensed content, the Driving Theory Untangled app has exclusive features that are designed to help you over the line.
 For example - hazard guide, instant search, smart revision and a universal progress tracker.
-  - title: Why does the Driving Theory Untangled app have only 34 hazard perception clips?
+  - title: Why does the ADI Theory Untangled app have only 34 hazard perception clips?
     text: >-
       The 34 hazard perception clips in the Driving Theory Untangled app are the only hazard perception clips that are being licensed by DVSA at the